310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Hajime %}
-Hehe.
+Heheh.
 Well, having long hair has its benefits too.

 Whenever my sister wants to do a new hairstyle, she attempts it on my hair first.